kevin-wong/mac-settings/README.md

 I am paranoid.

 My machine may die, backups may not work, and I may not recall my settings.
-I wrote this page as another layer of backup.
+I wrote this page so I have another storage layer.

 I have assumed I will be struck by lightning, my memory failing, my days ahead shortening.
 This page is exhaustive, and is intended to be this way so that when I'm bedridden, confused, and holding on to dear life, I can still follow these instructions.

 You, smart user, should use this like a cookbook.
 Pick what you like, adapt the recipe to your preferences, and make the dish yours.